Shaher-11/RPG-game/README.md

 # RPG-game

-> This a web based game built with JavaScript and phaser.js, the game conisits of number of features and option and it is a single player game,
+> This is a web-based game built with JavaScript and phaser.js, the game consists of a number of features and options and it is a single-player game, Check out
-> Checkout the live link and have fun:smiley:
+> the live link and have fun:smiley:

 ![screenshot](./ss.JPG)